harshithsn/Fault-collapsing-and-Fault-simulation/README.md

 # Limitations of Code
 1) Netlist need to be numbered in ascending order from input to output.
 2) The circuit will may/may not work if feedback is given.
 3) Works only for AND,OR,NAND,NOR gates.
-The not gate should be modeled as NAND inverter / NOR inverter
+The not gate should be modeled as NAND inverter / NOR inverter.
+4) Can't run netlist with more then 2 input gates.

 # Acknowledgement
 Rathnamala Rao, Assistant Professor, NITK Surathkal